queise/WorldMood/README.md

 - wm_plot    :    Interactive plot of the results with bokeh.

+- journalsinfo.csv : With the name, web and area of each news website analysed.

 and also:

 - wm_main_plotall.py    :  Useful to just plot all that is already in the database